 The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+The visit includes a review of your health, as well as education and counseling about the preventive services There is no coinsurance, copayment, or deductible for the in-network "Welcome to Medicare" preventive visit.

+you need (including certain screenings and shots), and referrals for other care if needed.